Moving into a new neighborhood, one never can be exactly sure who your neighbors are going to be.

 I remember the day that my mind changed.
 The day Boo turned on me.

-I was walking home from work. as I passed her house, Boo had come outside to take her garbage to the curb for pickup.
+Walking home from work.
+I passed her house, As fate would have it, Boo had come outside to take her garbage to the curb for our weekly neighborhood pickup.

-I’d had a difficult day at the office and wasn’t thinking clearly. my mind wandering on the days events as I passed her.
+Having had a difficult day at the office, I wasn’t thinking clearly. my mind wandering on the days events as I passed her.

 I said, “Hey Boo.”
-I kept walking and heard behind me.
+I just kept moving, until I heard behind me.
 “What the F*#% did you call me?”

-I stopped, turned to face her, scrambling to recover. in my panic I couldn’t remember her real name? shit shit shit, What the hell is her name?
+Stopping in my tracks, I turned to face her, scrambling to recover. in my panic I couldn’t remember her real name? shit shit shit, What the hell is her name?

 You’re never supposed to hit a lady, right? of course not!
 Never under any circumstances. it wasn’t like she was trying to stab me in the leg with a pair of broken rusty scissors.
 So I just pushed her off. ran to our house. made it to the door. key in hand.

 I don’t know if she chased after me?
 I got inside, slamming the door behind. looking out the peephole. nothing.